 Applications submitted without the required evidence of licensure will be considered incomplete until such information is provided.
 Original license MUST be presented during the selection process and prior to appointment.

-are those listed in the publications of regional, national or international accrediting agencies which are accepted by the Department of Human Resources.
+are those listed in the publications of regional, national or international approved agencies which are accepted by the Department of Human Resources.
 Publications such as American Universities and Colleges

 and International Handbook of Universities

 are acceptable references.
 Also acceptable, if appropriate, are degrees that have been evaluated and deemed to be equivalent to degrees from United States accredited institutions by an academic

 credential evaluation agency recognized by The National Association of Credential Evaluation Services

 or The Association of International Credential Evaluators, Inc. (AICE)

 .** A copy of your diploma or official transcripts must be attached to the application at the time of filing.

 A valid California State License*** to practice veterinary medicine -AND- A valid California Class C Driver License OR the ability to utilize an alternative method of transportation when needed to carry out job-related essential functions.***The required license MUST be current and unrestricted; conditional, provisional, probationary or restricted license will not be accepted.DESIRABLE QUALIFICATIONS

 Additional credit will be given to applicants who list their time of experience in practicing as a licensed Veterinarian.EXAMINATION CONTENT: